 To help a company build its business with users, you will identify key elements.

 Module 16: Content Marketing

-This week, you will map the customer experience and align content strategy and innovations with customer intent.
-Also, you will evaluate a content hub based upon the ease of finding.
+This week, you will map the customer experience and align content strategy and innovations with customer intent along with evaluating a content hub.

 Module 17: Media Planning

 Marketers scramble to keep up with shifts in advertising and their attention drifts toward tactical decisions – away from strategy.
 Brands clutter the touchpoints, channels, and social feeds of customers with more and more ads, but with diminishing returns.
 In this module, you will learn to refocus on strategy with a marketer’s power tool: The Creative Brief.

 Module 18: Evaluating Communications